iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___12.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> All this good will from the public is thrown away by an app that is next to useless.
+When alerted people have no idea why I'm phoning, their data doesn't match up with the message and the message is often hours/days old although the alarm has just sounded.
+What a waste of people's willingness to help in this crisis.<br> :date: __2020-12-11 11:52:18__

+> Bug in google play.
+Services<br> :date: __2020-12-08 19:41:19__

 > Worked fine for quite some time and yet now, no requests are coming through and nobody knows why.
 Have reinstalled etc but no joy.<br> :date: __2020-11-26 23:42:23__

 > I can't believe you can't adjust the volume on that siren, deleting it.<br> :date: __2020-11-23 01:04:08__